-Mr. Nickalo) will not play a dominant role, is consistent with the PAC's status as a non-connected committee.
-If this situation changes, and if persons of the BGB (or its membership, including member corporations) are not involved in the conduct and control of the PAC, the issue of non-connected status would need to be re-examined.
+You note that the PAC Board will include contributors to the PAC and that, even though other persons on the BGB Board may contribute to the PAC, Mr. Nickalo will be the only person connected with BGB on the PAC Board.
+You also note that none of the other BGB Board members intend to participate in the operations of the PAC.
+The participation of non-BGB persons, along with the fact that BGB personnel (other than Mr. Nickalo) will not play a dominant role, is consistent with the PAC's status as a non-connected committee.
+If this situation changes, and if only persons inside BGB (or its membership, including member corporations) are involved in the conduct and control of the PAC, the issue of non-connected status would need to be re-examined.
 Moreover, in view of the fact that BGB is almost completely funded by Benjamin Suarez, the issue of connected status with SCI might require examination under such changed circumstances.